Nick-G-1497/EmbeddedSystemsCTF/README.md

 ## Main Control Flow Function

 The main control flow of the entire program is controlled by a function called ```<conditional_unlock_door>``` .
-The contents of which can be seen below -------
+The contents of which can be seen below:

 ![alt text](./assets/main_control_flow.png)

 The program makes an interrupt service request for an interrupt service request at vector address x7d.
-Looking at the documentation for the LockITPro which is available for reference on ```https://microcorruption.com/```.
+Looking at the documentation for the LockITPro which is available for reference on ```https://microcorruption.com/```, we see the function of the x7d vector ISR sends the password to the hardware security module in order for the password to be authenicated and the door open or rejected.

-Therefore looking more deeply at the assembly language of the interrupt service requires we can see that it looks at higher memory addresses on the stack and executes that specific predefined interrupt handler.
+Looking more deeply at the assembly language of the interrupt service requires we can see that it looks at higher memory addresses on the stack and executes that specific predefined interrupt handler - this is an important fact as we will be able to abuse this later.
 The next step in the process is looking up what interrupt handlers we have access to.

 ![alt text](int.png)

 ![alt text](vuln.png)

 The fundamental vulnerability with this program is that it a program written in c using a ```strcpy()``` function. ```strcpy()``` does not explicitly define how much memory the input can have.
 In other word you can over write as much memory as you want.
-Typically this is called a buffer overflow.
+Classically this is called a buffer overflow.
 We can overflow the imaginary protections that the developer implemented to write to memory addresses that is previously originated on the stack before the most recent function call.
 We can overwrite the return address of the ```<conditional_unlock_door>``` function and return into an interrupt service request with a x7f as an argument.
 Describing and figuring out which addresses needed to be overwritten and why was a tedious and lengthy task, pertinent memory addresses are highlighted below.
 The buffer and overflowed section is from (x43ee - x4446). [x4400] is the return address we jump back to - we set this to [x454c <INT>] and call int using the [x7f argument].
 In the famous words of every lazy text book author ever, the explanation is trivially left up to the reader.

 ![alt text](./assets/mem.png)

 In python, the exploit is ```print('90'*16+'4c4599997f')``` in hex or more intuitively in ascii ```LE``` .
 This overflows the amount of the stack we're suppose to write to and overwrites the return address of the ```<conditional_unlock_door>``` function.
 We return into an interrupt service routine (ISR) and use ```x7f``` which is the universal unlock door interrupt service handler.
+It should be noted that this device is little endian, so our return address at x454c is written to the hardware as x4c45.

 The theoretical implications of this exploit is that if improperly implemented hardware security modules could be a security abstraction than a real protection